Posted by Robert Hancock on 02.10.25

 179D Tax Deduction

 Established by the Energy Policy Act of 2005, the 179D is a tax deduction business owners can take to reduce the initial costs related to energy-efficient buildings.
-Architects, engineers or contractors involved in the design work of government-owned buildings may also qualify.
-While the R&D tax credit is a dollar-for-dollar reduction in taxes owed, the 179D tax deduction reduces taxable income for the year.
+Additionally, architects, engineers or contractors involved in the design work of buildings owned by government entities or non-profits including Charitable organizations, Religious institutions, Private schools and colleges, Non-profit hospitals, Private museums, Tribal governments and any other organization falling under §501(c) can be allocated these deductions by the owning entity.

 Both the R&D tax credit program and the 179D tax deduction require careful documentation to prove eligibility.
 For example, properties being considered for 179D must be inspected by a certified engineer or contractor.